ghc/ghc/docs/users_guide/phases.rst

     depend on the optimisation level.
 Any definitions which are already included in an interface file (via an unfolding for an exported identifier) are reused.

+.. ghc-flag:: -fwrite-if-self-recomp
+    :shortdesc: Write information for self-recompilation checking in an interface file
+    :type: dynamic
+    :category: codegen

+    :default: on

+    Include information in an interface file which can be used in future to determine whether we need to recompile a module or can reuse the existing interface.

+    This is intended to be turned off in situations where you know you will never try to recompile a module, such as when compiling a package for distribution.
+    The advantage is that by omitting unecessary information to do with dependencies there is less chance of build paths leaking into the interface file and affecting determinism.

 .. ghc-flag:: -fobject-code
     :shortdesc: Generate object code